austinlocke/buff-vote/README.md

 ## Development server

-Before running the project, ensure you have NodeJS downloaded, then with npm ensure angular cli is downloaded, and then run `npm install` to get the latest dependencies for the project.
+Before running the project, ensure you have Node.js downloaded, then with the npm command line tool ensure you have the angular-cli tool by `npm install -g @angular/cli`, then run `npm install` (inside the project directory) to get the latest dependencies for the project.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` to start up a development server for the angular code.
+Run `node server.js` to start up the backend server.
+Navigate to `http://localhost:4200/` inside a browser to view the application.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding